+Edit Subcommands

-Edit Subcommands Value of the Pointer at Completion of Subcommand
+; + Value of the Pointer at Completion of Subcommand

 BOTTOM Last line (or zero for empty data sets)

 CHANGE Last line changed

-DELETE Line preceding deleted line (or zero if the first line of the data set has been deleted)
+Line preceding deleted line (or zero if the first line of the data set has been deleted)

-DOWN Line n relative lines below the last line referred to, where n is the value of the "count" parameter, or bottom of the data set (or line zero for empty data sets)
+Line n relative lines below the last line referred to, where n is the value of the "count" parameter, or bottom of the data set (or line zero for empty data sets)

 END No change

-FIND Line containing specified string, if any; else, no change
+Line containing specified string, if any; else, no change

 FORMAT(a program product) No change

-No change
+HELP No change

 INPUT Last line entered

 INSERT Last line entered

-Insert/Replace/Delete Inserted line or replaced line or line preceding the deleted line if any (or zero, if no preceding line exists)
+i i Inserted line or replaced line or line preceding the deleted line if any (or zero, if no preceding line exists)

 LIST Last line listed

-MERGE(a program product) Last line of data set.
+MERGE(a program product) Last line

 PROFILE No change

 RENUM Same relative line

 RUN No change

 SAVE No change

 SCAN Last line scanned, if any

 TABSET No change

 TOP Zero value

-UP Line n relative lines above the last line referred to, where n is the value of the "count" parameter, (or line zero for empty data sets).
+i i Line n relative lines above the last line referred to, where n is the value of the "count" parameter, (or line zero for empty data sets).

 VERIFY No change

 Figure 9.
-Values of the Line pointer Referred to by an Asterisk ()
+Values of the Line Pointer Referred to by an Asterisk (\)